berbyte/sinkzone/README.md

 Now I can code for hours uninterrupted.
 Even my son uses Sinkzone during chess practice to stay focused.

 **Sinkzone exists because I needed it.
 Maybe you do too.**

 ---

+### Why use Sinkzone?

+- Avoid distraction without browser extensions or hacks
+- Run locally on macOS or Linux — no cloud, no telemetry
+- Perfect for deep work sessions, writing, coding, or child safety
+- Terminal UI included — toggle modes, view logs, edit allowlist

+---